fsaporito/fsaporito/README.md

 I am a software engineer and applied mathematician from Italy.

-🔭 I’m currently working on Modern C++, Medical Image Processing, Concurrent Programming and GPGPU.
+🔭 I’m currently working on Virtual Distributed Filesystems with Modern C++, Cassandra and RabbitMQ.

-🌱 I’m currently learning Go and Rust.
+🌱 I’m currently learning Rust while mantaining my knowledge of Computer Vision.

+💀 I worked as a C++ Software Engineer in the Medical Image Processing field, focusing on Computer Vision, Concurrent Programming and GPGPU.

-:bank: In the past I worked as a Software Engineering Consultant in Finance (Trading), with Java, Akka, C++ and Protobuffer over Kafka.
+🏦 I worked as a Software Engineering Consultant in Finance (Trading), with Java, Akka, C++ and Protobuffer over Kafka.

+You can follow me on <a href="https://twitter.com/fsaporito">Twitter</a> and <a href="https://www.linkedin.com/in/fsaporito">LinkedIn</a> for updates!

 ## 🔧 Technologies & Tools
 Languages